yingshaoxo/University_Notes/electrical-engineering/response/foundations.md

-> Before we going any further, we need to know something foundamental first.
+> Before we go any further, we need to know something fundamental first.

 ___